conzty01/RA_Scheduler/README.md

 $ sudo apt-get update
 $ sudo apt-get install postgresql postgresql-contrib
 $ sudo -u postgres createuser --interactive
-[ follow the prompts to create a role for yourself ]
 ```
+Follow the prompts to create a role for yourself.
+I suggest creating a role that is the same name as your username and making yourself a superuser.

 Installing Python